Sammyy092/Identifying-stroke-indicators-using-rough-sets/README.md

 With the spirit of reproducible research, this repository contains all the codes required to produce the results in the manuscript:

-> Pathan, M. S., Zhang, J., John, D., Nag, A. and Dev, S.(2020).
-Identifying Stroke Indicators Using Rough Sets, under review.
+> Pathan MS, Jianbiao Z, John D, Nag A, Dev S. Identifying stroke indicators using rough sets.
+IEEE Access.
+2020 Nov 19;8:210318-27.

 All codes are written in `MATLAB`.
+The manuscript can be accessed from [this](https://arxiv.org/pdf/2110.10152.pdf) link.

+Please cite the above paper if you intend to use whole/part of the code.
+This code is only for academic and research purposes.

 ### Code